 “The three of us have worked on the development of the small and totally harmless fruit fly, Drosophila.
 This animal has been extremely cooperative in our hands – and has revealed to us some of its innermost secrets and tricks for developing from a single celled egg to a complex living being of great beauty and harmony. … None of us expected that our work would be so successful or that our findings would ever have relevance to medicine.”

-After finishing her postdoctoral fellowships in Basel, Switzerland, and Freiburg, Germany, she accepted her first independent research position at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany began her collaboration with Wieschaus in the late 1970’s at the European Molecular Biology Laboratory in Heidelberg.
+After finishing her postdoctoral fellowships in Basel, Switzerland, and Freiburg, Germany, she accepted her first independent research position at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
+She began her collaboration with geneticist Eric Wieschaus in the late 1970’s at the European Molecular Biology Laboratory in Heidelberg.
 In 1981, she returned to Tübingen, where since 1985 she has served as director of the genetics division of the Max Planck Institute for Developmental Biology.

-By the late 1990’s her studies of zebra fish mutants had founded a system for studying the process of blood creation and provided imperative insights into human disease.
+By the late 1990’s her studies of zebra fish mutants had founded a system for studying the process of blood creation and provided useful insights into human disease.

 In 1986, she was honored with the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, the highest award in German research.
 She also won the Albert Lasker Award for Basic Medical Research in 1991.

 In 1995 she received the Nobel Prize in Physiology or Medicine with Eric Wieschaus and Edward B. Lewis.

 Since 2001 she has been member of the Nationaler Ethikrat (National Ethics Council of Germany) for the ethical assessment of new developments in the life sciences and their influence on the individual and society.